Planting a hedge is one of the friendliest ways to put a border around a property.

 The definition is then fine-tuned as follows:

 When a row of intertwined shrubs is pruned, we call this a formal style.
-When it is left loose, like the hedgerows that divide farmers’ fields, we call it informal.
+When the shrubs take their natural forms, we call it informal.

-Some shrubs are evergreen in one climate and deciduous in another – something to keep in mind when plant shopping.
+Some shrubs are evergreen in one climate and deciduous in another, something to keep in mind when making selections.

 What are you looking for in a hedge?